Mathematical models for therapeutic approaches involving electric conductors or shielding: Introduction

 In this paper, we consider the question of pain reduction in humans through the lens of propagation of electric signals in nerves.
 This is only a model or an approximation.
 We leave any medical conclusions to the clinical experts.
-Our Theorem \ref{thelectrod} shows that extending the circuit (Section \ref{secextc}) reduces the electric current in the nerve.
-Theorem \ref{thelectrod} (b) gives a time interval $[0,T)$ with a positive lower bound on $T$, over which this is guaranteed to happen.
+Our Theorems \ref{thelectrod}, \ref{thelectrodgen} show that extending the circuit (Section \ref{secextc}) reduces the electric current in the nerve.
+Part (b) in each of these theorems gives a time interval $[0,T)$ with a positive lower bound on $T$, over which this is guaranteed to happen.
 This $T$ is not the best possible bound.
 In Sections \ref{interf}, \ref{sec:wifi} we discuss, in this context, shielding and coupling which are, in the standard signal transmission, "passive cancel" techniques for reducing interference.